robert-sanders-software-ontwikkeling/code-challenge/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Tests

+I have written more extensive unit tests for order line component (order-line.component.spec.ts) to illustrate how you can test and component

 ## Running unit tests

 Run `npm test` to run all tests